Maxi580/LangflowEnvironment/README.md

 - Install Docker and have it running
 - Go to the root directory and execute the command ```docker compose up -d```
 - Wait until everything is composed, installed and started up.
-This takes time and is not finished once every container is running, since they need to install services too
+The containers themselves also have to install dependencies, so even after every container is started up it takes some time after they are ready.
 - Open the Frontend Container and have it running

 ## Services & Access URLs